Start a new run on the conversation

 Runs are asynchronous.
 This endpoint does not wait for the model to reply.
 Typical end-to-end latency is 3–10 seconds for a single-iteration run, longer for multi-iteration tool-use loops (60–120 seconds is common for 6–8 iterations against an MCP server).

-↘ requires_action ← model called a client-side tool
+↘ requires_action ← model called a caller-declared tool

 ↘ failed ← non-recoverable error